mui/mui-x/docs/data/charts/legend/legend.md

 Which can lead to label overflow.
 :::

+### Rounded symbol

+To create a rounded symbol, use the `sx` prop to style the symbol class directly.
+Import `legendClasses.mark` to target the symbol, and set the `ry` property to control the symbol's corner radius.

+{{"demo": "LegendRoundedSymbol.js"}}

 ## Color legend

 To display legend associated to a [colorMap](https://mui.com/x/react-charts/styling/#values-color), you can use: